mikemintz/deme/deme_django/docs/installation.rst

 Required Dependencies
 ---------------------

+We have tested deme on Mac OS X and various distributions of Linux.
+Our production servers currently run Ubuntu 12.04, which is currently our best supported platform.
+You will also need to install the dependencies listed below.

 PostgreSQL
 ^^^^^^^^^^
 We develop against PostgreSQL from versions 8.3 to 9.2 as our database, although other database engines may be supported.
 To install PostgreSQL: